Best Exercises to Grow Glutes Not Thighs

 And that IS possible.
 Very possible!

-Keep reading for the one key switch to make in your lower body training, specific exercises to avoid and ones to perform more, and a 10 minute lower body workout geared towards growing your booty – but not your thighs!
+Keep reading for the one key switch to make in your leg day to grow glutes, specific exercises to avoid and ones to perform more, and a 10 minute glute workout with bands/dumbbells that’ll grow your booty WITHOUT growing your legs!

 Please note: Check with your physician before starting any exercise routine or starting any particular diet.
 See this Disclaimer for more details.
 This post may contain affiliate links.
 For details, please visit my Disclosure page.
 Thank you!